tesoph/audio/README.md

 ## Stream Two Project: Interactive Frontend Development - Code Institute

-This project is an interactive audio visualiser.
-The audio visualiser was written using the library p5.js and requires audio input from the microphone.
-The variables of the audio visualiser can be controlled by the user using the settings menu.
+This project is an interactive live audio visualiser.
+It is based on a sketch I had previously written in Processing.
+This sketch's inspiration was the book The Nature of Code by Daniel Shiffman.
+For this project I rewrote the sketch in Javascript using the library p5.js and added several features to make it interactive.
+It requires audio input from the microphone to run.
+How the audio visualizer looks can be controlled by the user via the settings menu.
+There is also the ability to save an image of the current frame as a .jpg image, and to open the sketch in fullscreen mode.

 ## Table of contents